 The Bolivarian Republic of Venezuela has not acceded to the Convention on Cluster Munitions.

-Venezuela has never commented on its lack of accession to the convention.
+Venezuelan officials never directly comment on the convention or the country’s lack of accession.
 In 2011, Venezuela said, “a binding tool leading us to a prohibition of the use, stockpiling, [and] transfer…would be the ideal” to address the humanitarian concerns raised by cluster munitions.

 Venezuela participated as an observer at the convention’s Second Meeting of States Parties in Beirut, Lebanon in September 2011.
 This was its first and, to date, only attendance at a meeting of the convention.
-Venezuela was invited, but did not attend, the first part of the convention’s Second Review Conference held virtually in November 2020.
+Venezuela was invited to, but did not attend, the first part of the convention’s Second Review Conference, which was held in November 2020 and September 2021.

-In December 2020, Venezuela abstained from the vote on a key UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
-Previously, Venezuela voted in favor of the annual UNGA resolution promoting the convention from its first introduction in 2015 to 2018 then abstained in 2019.
+In December 2021, Venezuela abstained from the vote on a key United Nations General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Previously, Venezuela voted in favor of the annual UNGA resolution promoting the convention from its introduction in 2015 until 2018, but has abstained from the vote since 2019.

 Venezuela is a State Party to the Mine Ban Treaty.
 It is also party to the Convention on Conventional Weapons (CCW).

 Venezuela is not known to have used, produced, or exported cluster munitions.

 In 2011, the Ministry of the Popular Power for the Defense of Venezuela announced that cluster munitions belonging to the air force had been destroyed, as part an operation to destroy surplus ammunition and ordnance.
 An unspecified number of cluster munitions were destroyed, including Israeli-made AS TAL-1 cluster bombs.